Optimal Estimation of Temperature in Finite-sized System: Estimation of temperature in single sampling

 In our framework, the optimized scheme for obtaining the optimal estimation of temperature is as follows: \begin{enumerate} \item

 Determine the expressions for $\sigma$ and $\Omega$, which are either known before the measurement or can be obtained using the method in Section \ref{section large}.
-This method relates $\sigma$ to the partition function and its derivatives in the large-$N$ limit, allowing us to calculate $\sigma$ and $\Omega$ once the partition function is known. \item Once the expressions for $\sigma$ and $\Omega$ are available, the expression for the estimator of temperature (Eqs. \eqref{option} and \eqref{dek}) can be determined. \item Measure the energy of the system and substitute it into Eqs. \eqref{option} and \eqref{dek} to obtain the optimal estimation of the temperature. \end{enumerate} The optimal estimate of temperature represents the temperature of the finite-sized system in this measurement.
-In practice, by substituting the measured energy into Eqs \eqref{option} and \eqref{dek}, the resulting estimator corresponds to the temperature of the finite-sized system for that particular measurement according to Mandelbrot's viewpoint \cite{mandelbrot1989temperature,mandelbrot1956,bib25,bib26}.
-This approach provides a theoretical foundation for analyzing temperature fluctuations.
-In fact, that is how temperature fluctuations are measured in experiments.
-For example, in the paramagnetic salt HRT \cite{bib39,day1997fluctuation,chui2001squid}, temperature is obtained by measuring changes in the magnetization.
-In our theoretical framework, this is not optimal and can be improved by measuring energy instead.
+This method relates $\sigma$ to the partition function and its derivatives in the large-$N$ limit, allowing us to calculate $\sigma$ and $\Omega$ once the partition function is known. \item Once the expressions for $\sigma$ and $\Omega$ are available, the expression for the estimator of temperature (Eqs. \eqref{option} and \eqref{dek}) can be determined. \item Measure the energy of the system and substitute it into Eqs. \eqref{option} and \eqref{dek} to obtain the optimal estimation of the temperature. \end{enumerate} The optimal estimate of temperature represents the temperature of the finite-sized system in this measurement, following Mandelbrot's viewpoint \cite{mandelbrot1989temperature,mandelbrot1956,bib25,bib26}.
+In quantum thermometry, it has been demonstrated that energy measurements are the most informative measurement~\cite{refree1.11}.
+It is worth noting that temperature fluctuations may also arise from reservoirs with finite capacity (see Ref.~\cite{finite} for details).